Want to Improve the Health System? Focus on Gender Equality and Social Inclusion

 We all have the right to protect our health through access to information and quality services; multiple international legal instruments have enshrined health as a human right.[1]
 Thus, we need the health system to ensure this for everyone, which increased attention to and integration of GESI can do.

 Gender and social inclusion-based disparities in the health system are not unique to low- and middle-income countries.
 For example, Black women in the United States are at least three times more likely than white women to die of pregnancy-related causes, according to the U.S. Center for Disease Control and Prevention (CDC).
 Contributory factors include discrimination, marginalization, racism and implicit bias, socioeconomic factors, and lack of access to RH services.[2]
 We need more minority representation among health professionals to bring awareness to and help address these factors, whether through meeting with and listening to patients, designing curricula, or allocating funding for health programs.
-A more representative health work force, that is also equipped with equality and inclusion competencies, can serve to dismantle existing unconscious biases and strengthen the application of equity and inclusion in health care delivery, helping provide more comprehensive and more compassionate care to underserved and marginalized groups[3].
+A more representative health workforce, that is also equipped with equality and inclusion competencies, can serve to dismantle existing unconscious biases and strengthen the application of equity and inclusion in health care delivery, helping provide more comprehensive and more compassionate care to underserved and marginalized groups[3].

 How LHSS Integrates GESI and Improves Health